Adaptive treatment allocation and selection in multi-arm clinical trials: a Bayesian perspective

 We now consider a model, where a binary outcome is systematically measured after a fixed time period has elapsed from the time at which the patient in question received the treatment.
 Modelling such a situation, rather obviously, requires that the model is based on a continuous time parameter.

 Let, therefore, $ t>0 $ be a continuous time parameter, and denote by $ U_{1}<U_{2}< \ldots <U_{i}< \ldots $ the arrival times of the patients to the trial, again using $ i=1, 2, \ldots $ to index the participants.
 We then assume that the treatment is always given immediately upon arrival, and that the outcome $ Y_{i} $ is measured at time $ V_{i}=U_{i}+d $, where $ d>0 $ is fixed as part of the design.
 Let $ N(t) = \sum _{i \geq 1}^{ }1_{ \{ U_{i} \leq t \} },t>0, $ be the counting process of arrivals.
-At time $t$, outcome measurements are available from only those patients who arrived and were were given some treatment before time $t-d$.
-Therefore, the adaptive rule for allocating a treatment to a participant arriving at time $t$ can utilize only the data
+At time $t$, outcome measurements are available from only those patients who arrived and were treated before time $t-d$.
+Therefore, the adaptive rule for assigning a treatment to a participant arriving at time $t$ can utilize only the data